-According to WhatsApp, there are more than 90 companies willing to test the business API features, including Uber and Wish.
+According to WhatsApp, there are more than 100 companies willing to test the business API features, including Uber.

 According to a few experts, WhatsApp is planning to introduce ads in its Status feature for businesses.

-In addition to all the above sources of income, WhatsApp has the potential to unlock many features to increase their earnings in the future.
+In addition to all the above sources of income, WhatsApp has the potential to unlock many features to increase its earnings in the future.

-WhatsApp can introduce freemium games on their platform for users to engage with.
-WhatsApp can add payment services on their online platform.
+WhatsApp can introduce games on its platform for the users.
+It can also add payment services on its online platform.

 For example, users can pay their electricity bills or recharge their mobile phone data plans through WhatsApp in the future.

 WhatsApp, according to its COO, will start monetizing businesses to increase revenues.
-WhatsApp has shown no signs of slowing down, in terms of the number of active users signing up to the text messaging service.
+It has shown no signs of slowing down in terms of the number of active users signing up to the text messaging service.

-Facebook paid more than ten times of the market valuation to buy WhatsApp Inc. The decision was neither irrational, nor was it a panic buy.
+Facebook paid more than ten times of the market valuation to buy WhatsApp Inc. In my opinion, the decision to buy Whatsapp wasn’t a panic buy.

-The users have little to complain about WhatsApp because it is available for free of cost to use.
+The users have no complaints about WhatsApp because it is available for free of cost to use.

 WhatsApp’s new plan, under the ownership of Facebook Inc., is to convert the number of users into currency.